 PLEASE NOTE – IT IS UNLIKELY WE WOULD AGREE TO RUN A BULLYING/STRESS AT WORK CLAIM UNDER A NO WIN NO FEE AGREEMENT UNLESS A CLIENT IS PREPARED TO FUND THE INITIAL INVESTIGATION STEPS AND CALL TO SEE US AT OUR NORTH STAFFORDSHIRE OFFICES SO WE CAN, OVER THE COURSE OF ONE OR MORE MEETINGS, PROPERLY ASSESS THE CLAIM.
 LEGAL AID IS UNLIKELY TO BE GRANTED FOR THESE CASES.

 Bullying in the workplace can take many forms.
 If you have been on the receiving end of an offensive, insulting, malicious, intimidating or undermining treatment designed to humiliate or even injure you.
-Speak to Salmon Solicitors personal injury specialists for advice and guidance.
+Speak to Salmon Solicitors personal injury specialists to make harassment and bullying at work claims in Stoke on Trent plus advice and guidance.